Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

   - You'll probably want a solid understanding of ML infra anyway --- it makes collaboration with infra partners much easier and helps you design better end-to-end solutions.
   - If this is is the case, treat the preparation as a chance to learn something fun/new!
 (Perhaps rest assured that other model-focused ML engineers are doing the same to jump the hoop.)

-# Type 1: Pipeline Walk-Through
+# Interview Type 1: Full Pipeline Walk-Through

 ## Online Inference

-## Online Processing
+## Offline Processing

-# Type 2: Component Design
+# Interview type 2: Component Design

 ## Feature Stores